waffle-iron/moderndeveloper-questionnaire/encyclopedia/window-alert.md

 ## Syntax

-The `window.alert`'s syntax is pretty straightforward:
+The syntax of this method is pretty straightforward:

 ```js
         window.alert(message);